zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part5.md

 the service can switch between the accounts in the background.

 Additionally, the service's interface is also mutable, since at various times it can provide various extending features.
-It puts some special requirements on the service's user interface, which must be able to reflect these mutations.
+This fact puts some special requirements on the service's user interface, which must be able to reflect these mutations.
 For example, if a user is both an employee and a premium customer, then the user interface should adapt its look when the service switches the account to the